Davitamgl/github-user-search/README.md

   </a>
 </p>

 > An Application that searches Github users by the username, and renders users  followers/following quantity, number of repositories, and 3 random user repos.
-The App renders "User not found" if the username is incorrect
+The App features Spinning animation while loading and "User not Found" message if the username is incorrect.
 >
 ### Built With
 * [React](https://reactjs.org/)